-Personally, I love watching videos about dogs and I lost count on how many times I’ve watched dog videos on Youtube.
-I do this because I wanted to learn more about the best practices in taking care of your dogs s I have some dogs as well.
+Personally, I love watching videos about dogs and I lost count of how many times I’ve watched dog videos on YouTube.

 Singing and Dancing (and perhaps other talents)

-Gone are the days when you have to wait to be discovered by a talent scout in order to start earning money from your singing and dancing talents.
+Gone are the days when you had to wait to be discovered by a talent scout in order to start earning money from your singing and dancing talents.

-Gone are the days when you need to be signed up to a huge record label before you can start to sell and profit from your talent.
+Gone are the days when you need to be signed up for a huge record label before you can start to sell and profit from your talent.

 Some people are also doing tutorial videos online on: